era/era/README.md

 I have an interest in programming languages, compilers and theory of computation.
+I also enjoy building databases and distributed systems.

 I have a [website](https://www.elias.sh/) where I write in English.
 But I also create content in (Brazilian) Portuguese: